AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/taskdurtn/effort-driven.md

 This calculation assumes that the number of hours in a normal work day is 8.
 The equation includes this value so the Planned Duration displays in days.

-###  Resources are allocated for various percentages of time to the task
+###  Resources are allocated for various percentages of time to the task {#resources-are-allocated-for-various-percentages-of-time-to-the-task}

 Because each assigned resource can have a unique level of allocation, the actual formula takes these allocation values into account: